 The highlight holes are easily the mirror-image 9th and 18th.
 They are not really similar holes other than the fact they are both par-4s, but they are set up beautifully on either side of a huge water hazard.
 The 9th plays along the right side with a slight dogleg left design.
 The 18th is a fantastic finishing hole, playing along the left side of the water with a slight dogleg right design.

 To top it all off, the course was in very good shape.
 From tee to green, it was definitely the best of all the courses I played this week.
 The tee boxes and fairways were excellent and I always had perfectly fluffy lies.
 The main cut of rough was also lush and fairly consistent.
-It was not deep, but enough to make you work.
-The greens were firm-isa and rolling smooth at medium speeds.
-Lots of old pock marks and hole cuts were showing, but nothing that affected putts.
+It was not deep, but enough to make me work.
+The greens were firm-ish and rolling smooth at medium speeds.
+There were lots of old pock marks and hole cuts were showing, but nothing that affected putts.
 I was in one greenside bunker and it was fine.
 The fairway bunkers and waste areas didn’t look too great.
 Some were flooded because of recent rains and others just looked muddy.
 The 17th fairway also had a huge puddle in it, so the amount of rain they’ve gotten here shows in both good and bad ways.

-The links style may not wow everyone and the amount of water hazards may be intimidating to novice golfers.
+The modern links style may not wow everyone and the amount of water hazards may be intimidating to novice golfers.
 Some people may just prefer a more traditional Central Valley style course like Swenson Park.
 For my money, though, The Reserve at Spanos Park deserves to stand out as something a lot more distinctive and special when it comes to golf in Stockton.
 At times, it reminded me of the late Stevinson Ranch.
 At others, I was reminded of Langdon Farms up in Oregon.
 Though I wouldn’t quite put it in the same class as either of those courses, I still wouldn’t hesitate to recommend it to anyone.

 Some pictures from The Reserve at Spanos Park (3/18/16):